 Behavioral Change Team Building Activities Can Still Be Fun

 Quite often, when people think of “classroom training”, the automatic response is, “BORING!”
 The reason why so many people have this response is, well… past experience.
-Most people who try to dread classroom team building, so many managers will refuse to offer this type of program.
+Most people dread classroom team building, so many managers will refuse to offer this type of program.
 The reason why so many classes are boring, though, is that the facilitators leading the activity are boring.
 It’s what they know.
 Most teachers learned to teach from teachers.

 However, we realized a long time ago that people learn faster and retain information longer when they are having fun.
 The growth of The Leader’s Institute ® came about as a result of people attending our programs going back to their companies and saying, “You have got to attend that program!
 It was life-changing.”
 Good behavior change programs also need to have what we call a “Wow!” factor.
 Meaning that, somewhere in the program, the participants have to have an experience where they accomplish something that they never thought that they could do.